Baseball in Cuba

 Spend a week in the Forbidden Isle doing what you love, Playing Baseball!

-Cuba is a fascinating place to visit - Fascinating for many reasons, primarily that there are no Americans.
+Cuba is a fascinating place to visit – Fascinating for many reasons, primarily that there are no Americans.
 Because of the embargo it’s been forbidden for Americans to travel to Cuba for 4 decades.
 The government does issues legal license to travel to Cuba for certain reasons.
 One of these if for amateur athletic competitions.
-Because of this I’ve been making trips to Cuba since 2001 that have included 17 baseball trips.
+Because of this I’ve been making trips to Cuba since 2002 that have included over a dozen baseball trips.
 This is a rare opportunity for amateur baseball players to visit this beautiful island and meet with the Cuban people.

 In January, 2015, the government announced – sweeping changes to the ‘license” requirements to visit Cuba.
 In most cases, travelers do not need to file an application for a “specific” license.
 A “general” license is allowed, so long as the traveler meets one or more of the so-called exceptions of categories, one of which is amateur athletic competition.
 Click here for a link to the categories.

 Per the government regulations – these trips are for established teams only.
 You cannot join as a pool player.
 If you are interested in baseball in the Caribbean or other parts of the world you might consider some of our other trips.

 In the meantime, feel free to take a look at information on some of our most recent trips:

 - Central Cuba-February 2015– Camaguay, Las Tunas, Scanti Spiritus, Cienfuegos, Santa Clara,